 As part of project the international Conference Agents of Cultural Change: Jewish and Other Responses to Modernity, ca. 1750–1900 took place at the GHI Washington DC, October 8–10, 2018.
 The conference program can be found here and and some impressions here.

-Kerstin von der Krone will give a presentation on “The Duty to Know: Nineteenth Century Jewish Catechisms and Manuals and the Making of Jewish Religious Knowledge” at the conference “Learning by the Book: Manuals and Handbooks in the History of Knowledge” at Princeton University, June 6-10, 2018.
+Kerstin von der Krone gave a presentation on “The Duty to Know: Nineteenth Century Jewish Catechisms and Manuals and the Making of Jewish Religious Knowledge” at the conference “Learning by the Book: Manuals and Handbooks in the History of Knowledge” at Princeton University, June 6-10, 2018.
 See her blog post on the subject for @historyofknowledge.

 Simone Lässig, Tal Kogman and Kerstin von der Krone participated in the international conference “Religious Knowledge and Position Taking in the 19th Century: The Case of Educational Media” that took place at the Goethe Universität Frankfurt/Main at the 22nd and 23rd May 2018.
 The topic of Simone Lässig discussed “Sermons as an Instrument of Social Transformation: The Remaking of Jewish Life in Nineteenth-Century Germany”.
 Tal Kogman spoke about “Religious and Scientific Knowledge in German-Jewish Maskilic Textbooks” and Kerstin von der Krone talked about “Jewish Catechism and Manuals and what to know about Judaism.”

 On April 8, 2018 Simone Lässig gave a talk at the Nathan & Jeanette Miller Center for Historical Studies (University of Maryland).
 The topic was “What is the History of Knowledge?”